mmctl/easycrypt-ext/README.md

 not just for EasyCrypt Ext.

 The following `use-package` declaration enables Which-Key globally.
-The defaults work well in most casees, but you can further configure its behavior via the provided customization options.
+The defaults work well in most cases, but you can further configure its behavior via the provided customization options.

 ```emacs-lisp